-Moon phases are a cosmic phenomenon between the moon and sun, affected by how much of the moon is illuminated by the sun.
-This means that wherever you are on Earth you’ll experience the same moon phases, although those in the northern and southern hemisphere will see it from a different perspective.
-This means that in the northern hemisphere it increases its phase from right to left, and in the southern hemisphere from left to right.
+Moon phases are a cosmic phenomenon between the moon and the sun, affected by how much of the moon is illuminated by the sun.
+This means that wherever you are on Earth, you’ll experience the same moon phases, although those in the northern and southern hemispheres will see it from a different perspective, i.e., in the northern hemisphere, the moon increases its phase from right to left, and in the southern hemisphere from left to right.

 Are moon phases cyclic?

-Yes, the moon takes approximately one month (29.5 days) to orbit the Earth, during which time it completes its cycle from new moon through full moon to waning crescent and back to new moon.
+Yes, the moon takes approximately one month (29.5 days) to orbit the Earth, during which time it completes its cycle from the new moon through the full moon to the waning crescent and back to the new moon.